ihmcrobotics/ihmc-open-robotics-software/ihmc-robot-data-logger/src/main/java/us/ihmc/robotDataLogger/websocket/readme.md

 The message is formated as JSON and the format is described in DataServerLocationBroadcast.PortPOJO.

+## Keep alive

+After a timeout (default 2500ms), the client will send the server a Websocket "Ping" packet.
+If the server does not respond after another timeout (by default, 5000ms in total), the server is considered "disconnected".
+This is to avoid hanging connection due to sudden disconnects of the network.

 ## FAQ
 Note: the previous protocol was based on RTPS/DDS so some questions compare it to this implementation